SM Spirituality Media

 Definition

-From the Sanskrit cakra, wheel or circle — the energy centres along the spine described in tantric and yogic traditions.
+From the Sanskrit cakra, wheel or circle.
+The energy centres along the spine described in tantric and yogic traditions.
 The most widely known model is the seven-chakra system: mūlādhāra (root), svādhiṣṭhāna (sacral), maṇipūra (solar plexus), anāhata (heart), viśuddha (throat), ājñā (third eye), sahasrāra (crown).
 Earlier and parallel systems describe between four and twelve.

 written by editorial · revised continuously